Relativity Partners with Deloitte and Control Risks to Launch RelativityOne in South Africa

 About Relativity

 Relativity makes software to help users organize data, discover the truth and act on it.
 Its SaaS product, RelativityOne, manages large volumes of data and quickly identifies key issues during litigation and internal investigations.
 Relativity has more than 300,000 users in approximately 40 countries serving thousands of organizations globally primarily in legal, financial services and government sectors, including the U.S. Department of Justice and 198 of the Am Law 200.
-Please contact Relativity at [email protected]ity.com or visit www.relativity.com for more information.
+Please contact Relativity at [email protected] or visit www.relativity.com for more information.

 About Deloitte